hbclaure/Co_Tetris/README.md

 Deploy your application by pushing the local repository to the Heroku remote:

 ```
 git push heroku master
 ```

 4. **Ensure the MongoDB URI is set in Heroku:**
-Set your environment variables (such as `MONGO_URI`) in Heroku's settings under "Config Vars" to match those in your `.env` file.
+Set your environment variables (s`MONGO_URI`) in Heroku's settings under "Config Vars" to match those in your `.env` file.

 ### Running the Application on Heroku
 Navigate to your application's URL provided by Heroku to see your Co-Tetris game live.